Exchange Visitor Sponsorship Program (EVSP)

 - Only Regional Advisors from ECFMG are authorized to sign Form DS-2019 for travel validation.

 How to Request a Travel-Validated Form DS-2019 from ECFMG

 It is your responsibility to ensure that your request for a travel-validated DS-2019 is received by ECFMG well before your departure from the United States.
-In addition to the seven to ten business day processing time, you should also allow ample time for ECFMG to mail the travel-validated Form DS-2019 back to you.
+In addition to the seven to ten business day processing time, you should also allow ample time for ECFMG to mail or express courier ship the travel-validated Form DS-2019 back to you.
 If you will be applying for a new J visa at a U.S. consulate, it is vital that you request and receive the travel-validated Form DS-2019 from ECFMG prior to scheduling your appointment at the U.S. consulate.